Do you like the sound of living an organic lifestyle?

 2. Buy organic food the affordable way.

 Cut out the middle-man, and buy directly from farmers whenever you can.
-The more hands that produce goes through, the more expensive it becomes along the way.
+The more steps that produce goes through to get to you, the more expensive it becomes along the way.

 Here are a few ways to buy direct:

 Accredited farmers markets.
-Here in Victoria, we have the very excellent Victorian Farmers Markets Association keeping an eye on markets to make sure you really are buying food directly from the person who grew it.
-Join their list to get regular updates on markets near you.
-In other states, when you visit markets, ask the stallholders if they grew the produce themselves!
+Here in Victoria, we have great organisations like Melbourne Farmers Markets, and our local Castlemaine Farmers Market.
+The Victorian Farmers Markets Association has lists of farmes markets throughout Victoria, so join their list to get regular updates on markets near you.
+In other states and countries look for an industry association.
+And when you visit markets, ask the stallholders if they grew the produce themselves!

 Look out for farm stalls.
-They’re sadly few and far between, but it’s always worth keeping your eyes peeled when you’re travelling.
+They’re sadly few and far between, but it’s always worth keeping your eyes peeled when you’re traveling.
 We make a point of stopping in at farm shops when we see them.
-They’e an excellent way of getting hold of locally grown, farm-fresh produce, often at super affordable prices.
+They’re an excellent way of getting hold of locally grown, farm-fresh produce, often at super affordable prices.
 Plus, you get to meet some really cool farmers.

 Buy bulk amounts with friends.
-It’s often more affordable to buy organic food in bulk, so see if a family member or friend would like to share the cost.
+It’s often more affordable to buy organic food in bulk, so check out whether there’s a bulk buying club in your neighbourhood (social media is a great place to start).
+Or see if a family member or friend would like to share the cost.

 3. Buy in season